The 2014 Midterm Republican Wave

 Beyond the “Obama referendum,” the media talking-head chatter in the weeks before the election focused on “ground games” and getting out the vote.
 What even most commentators on the Right fail to note, however, is that the Democrats’ ground game is funded by billions in wealth and debt redistribution for unearned entitlements.
 Even though Demos are outspending Republicans in campaigns across the country, they are also buying tens of millions of votes with your tax dollars.

-This is both disconcerting and inspiring: disconcerting, because our nation cannot continue on its current debt-ridden course; and inspiring, because despite the many millions of citizens who are beholden to the Democratic Party “voter buys,” there are still enough American Patriots out there to send the Left a strong message of rejection.
+This is both disconcerting and inspiring: disconcerting, because our nation cannot continue on its current debt-ridden course; and inspiring, because despite the many millions of citizens who are beholden to the Democrat Party “voter buys,” there are still enough American Patriots out there to send the Left a strong message of rejection.
 That message ran deep, especially in gubernatorial victories in Big Government states such as Massachusetts, Maryland and even Obama’s debt-ridden “home” state of Illinois.
-Indeed, that message was clear in Wisconsin, the “birthplace of Progressivism,” where conservative Governor Scott Walker won his third electoral victory in four years – a state in which the entire national Democratic Party apparatus was arrayed against him and where Barack Obama won in both 2008 and 2012.
+Indeed, that message was clear in Wisconsin, the “birthplace of Progressivism,” where conservative Governor Scott Walker won his third electoral victory in four years – a state in which the entire national Democrat Party apparatus was arrayed against him and where Barack Obama won in both 2008 and 2012.

 But it is going to take more than the GOP’s revitalized turnout machine magic to overcome the Demo hurdle in 2016 and beyond.
 It is going to take both leadership and a fearless message of conservative principles.